SKOG250 Forest Management - Interdisciplinary Analysis

 This course starts in June block.
 This course has teaching/evaluation in June block

 Course frequency: Annually

 B-SF and M-SF.

 Practical exercises and demonstrations of applied forestry.
 Topics that should be taught in the field are emphasised.
 The course links the various forestry disciplines by presenting practical examples.
-For a selected forest property, treatment suggestions are given to the forest owner through a written report.
-The students are also responsible for a field excursion where their results are presented.

 The students should have knowledge on management and planning of a Norwegian forest enterprise

 The students should be able to apply methods for data collection, cost and income accounting methods and decision support tools